pschatzmann/ESP32TransceiverIEEE802_15_4/README.md

 - Initialize the IEEE 802.15.4 radio in promiscuous or filtering mode for flexible frame capture.
 - Transmit and receive IEEE 802.15.4 frames with support for custom frame structures.
-- Register callbacks to process received frames with RSSI and LQI information.
+- Register callbacks to process received frames.
-- Dynamically switch channels (11-26) without reinitializing the radio.
 - Arduino Stream integration

 ## Requirements